MegDacus/MegDacus/README.md

 - 👋 Hi, I’m @MegDacus
-- 👀 I’m interested starting my career as a full-stack Software Engineer
+- 👀 I’m currently interested in starting my career as a full-stack Software Engineer
-- 🌱 I’m currently learning Rails and React Native
+- 🌱 At the moment, I'm learning Rails and React Native
 - 📫 How to reach me: meganjustice0609@gmail.com